Spectrum concentration in deep residual learning: a free probability approach: Introduction

 \subsection{Our contributions}

+Based on recent advances in free probability theory, we establish a general framework for the spectral analysis of the input-output Jacobian of a ResNet, for Gaussian and orthogonal random initialization with various nonlinear activation functions.
+The conditions for \emph{necessity} and \emph{university} of taking $\sigma_w^2 = O(1/L)$ is unified under the proposed analysis framework.

-We extend the framework established in \cite{Pennington2017Resurrecting} to a non-Hermitian setting in order to overcome the (non-trivial) technical difficulty (mentioned in \ref{sec:singlelayer}) arising from studying the spectrum of the input-output Jacobian of a single layer ResNet.
-This result is then extended to the multi-layer case, for which we calculate the expectation and variance of the \textit{full} spectrum to ensure the ``Spectrum Concentration''.
-It suffices to take \( \sigma_w^2 = O \left( L^{-1} \right) \) to ensure the mean squared singular value of the aforementioned Jacobian to be of order \(O(1)\).
-Besides, the full spectrum characterization in linear case is provided.
-The theoretical results are corroborated by empirical evidences on popular CIFAR-10 dataset.
-Detailed proofs and complementary experiments are deferred to supplementary materials (SM) due to space limitation.
+More concretely, we extend the framework established in \cite{Pennington2017Resurrecting} to a non-Hermitian setting so as to overcome the (non-trivial) technical difficulty (mentioned in \ref{sec:singlelayer}) arising from studying the spectrum of the input-output Jacobian of a single layer ResNet.
+This result is then extended to the multi-layer case, for which we calculate the expectation and variance of the \textit{full} spectrum.
+The results of the expectation and variance demonstrates the necessity of taking \(\sigma_w^2 = O(1/L) \) to ensure the aforementioned key property of spectrum concentration to facilitate training.
+Furthermore, the full spectrum characterization in the case of $\sigma_w^2 = O(1/L)$ is provided.
+The result illustrates that it suffices to take \(\sigma_w^2 = O(1/L) \) to ensure the squared singular values of the aforementioned Jacobian to be of order \(O(1)\), for both random Gaussian and orthogonal weights with \emph{any} nonlinearity, which meets some mild assumption.
+The theoretical results are corroborated by empirical evidences on popular CIFAR-10 dataset~\cite{cifar}.
+For the sake of simplicity, some detailed proofs and complementary experiments are deferred to Appendix.